Relationship between Friedrich Nietzsche and Max Stirner: Period suggestions of influence and possible links to Stirner

-The origin of the debate surrounding whether or not Nietzsche had read Stirner's work—and if so, whether he had been influenced by him—seems to lie in apparent similarities between the ideas of the two men as expressed in their writing.
+The origin of the debate surrounding whether or not Nietzsche had read Stirner's work — and if so, whether he had been influenced by him — seems to lie in apparent similarities between the ideas of the two men as expressed in their writing.
 These similarities were recognized early and led many, for a variety of reasons, to attempt to determine the precise nature of any possible relationship.

 Eduard von Hartmann's book The Philosophy of the Unconscious had been attacked by Nietzsche in the second of his Untimely Meditations.
 In 1891, Hartmann claimed that Nietzsche must have been aware of Stirner because Stirner was treated in the very book by him which Nietzsche subjected to criticism.
 As mentioned, Hartmann accused Nietzsche of having plagiarized Stirner.
 Nietzsche is also known to have read Lange's History of Materialism, where Stirner's book The Ego and Its Own is referred to briefly as "the most extreme, that we have knowledge of".
 Lange goes on to refer to the "ill fame" of Stirner's book.
 Nietzsche knew these works by Hartmann and Lange very well.

 Paul Lauterbach also appears to have played a role in the origin of the association of the two thinkers.
 Lauterbach was a close friend of Heinrich Köselitz (Peter Gast, who was for many years a kind of private secretary for Nietzsche).
 Lauterbach came to know Nietzsche's work through Köselitz, and was among the philosopher's earliest admirers.
 He also worked hard to revive Stirner.
 According to one view this was a part of his project to present Nietzsche as "the great successor, developer and creative transformer" of Stirner.
 He edited and wrote an introduction to the 1893 Reclam Edition of Stirner with this in mind.
-Discussing the book in a letter to Köselitz, he wrote: "My introduction has only that one objective, to protect innocent people against it [Stirner's book] and to mystify and paralyze the malevolent, substantially with the assistance of Nietzsche".
+Discussing the book, he wrote that his introductory chapter was intended to protect readers from Stirner's book with Nietzsche's assistance.
 This introduction appeared in all Reclam editions of The Ego and Its Own from 1893 to 1924.